Documentation

 Do not blindly inject the response.
 Quarantine it first.

 The API returns a JSON array with one object.
-The key is {mode}_ability and the value is a pre-rendered injection string:
+The response key matches the mode name:

 Quarantine checks: